-She heartbreakingly reveals with intimate detail about the crumbling state of her marriage, yet revels in the joy of having a daughter to share makeup and shoe fetishes with.
-As a fellow actress, I could relate to the many stories in relation to makeup that ‘looked like mud’ and the inability of those in the industry refusing to not look beyond an acc ent or skin color to secure better roles as a ‘human being.”
+She heartbreakingly reveals intimate detail about the state of her crumbling marriage, yet revels in the joy of having a daughter to share makeup and shoe fetishes with.
+As a fellow actress, I could relate to the many stories in relation to makeup that ‘looked like mud’ and the inability of those in the industry refusing to not look beyond an accent or skin color to secure better roles as a ‘human being.”
 Rita would often take a role that was limited, challenged the stereotype and made one pay attention.
 Yet, somehow assist audiences in understanding the tragedy for Puerto Rican’s in Hollywood and aiding masses in understanding the injustice toward a culture that simply wanted to just exist as human.
 Also, unfortunately, relating to the manner directors and producers habitually belittle actors of color with their tone garnering much less respect and consideration than their white counterparts, realizing how very present that stinging reality is on sets to this day.

 As a rape survivor, I could relate to the feeling of unhealed wounds having the scab repeatedly snatched off, feeling immense empathy when she spoke so lovingly about a man who loved her deeply, yet to both their detriments loved himself more.
 My heart bled for her having to revisit those wounds onscreen ultimately driivng her to the despair of attempting to leave this world deeming herself unworthy to live.